aashutoshm/code-ml_project/README.md

 * splitting and exporting training, validation and testing data

 # model_building
 In this part the actual NN is put together.
 Initially this project was conducted with Tensorflow 2.0 Alpha.
-With the version update some mechanics changed and I had to remove the hparam tuning part due to uncompatibility issues.
+With the version update some mechanics changed and I had to remove the hparam tuning part due to incompatibility issues.
 Also the evaluation of the classifier is included in this part.

 # output&analysis